Hotel Zone (Cancún): Planning and creation

 In 1967, the federal government allocated US$2 million to the Bank of Mexico for the construction of a recreation zone on land that had not been developed yet.
-The land that would eventually be chosen for the Hotel Zone to be built on was picked using computer modeling.
-Beginning in 1970, the zone was planned to be built from scratch on an uninhabited barrier island off the coast of Cancún and Puerto Juárez, initially to be called La Zona Turística Cancún (the Cancún Tourist Zone).
+Planning for the Hotel Zone began in 1970.
+A computer model nominated several locations based on their climate and capacity for tourism.
+After in-person visits to each site, officials chose a mangrove swamp located on an uninhabited barrier island off the coast of Cancún and Puerto Juárez, and construction began from scratch.
+The nearby town of Puerto Juárez was a small fishing village at the time.
 The project was masterplanned and overseen by Mexican architect Agustín Landa Verdugo.
 The first hotel designed particularly for tourists opened in Cancún in September 1974.
 The federal government financed the first nine hotels due to private investors not being convinced it would be profitable.
-From its inception to 2024, the National Fund for Tourism Development (Fonatur) controlled, maintained, and regulated the zone's infrastructure and tourism before handing the power over to the Quintana Roo state government.
+By 1981, over $1.1 billion had been invested in the strip, with 48 hotels, a convention center, and a golf course.
+The original masterplan called for 2,000 hotel rooms to be built by 1974, considerably fewer than the 27,000 that existed in 2005.
+From its inception to 2024, the National Fund for Tourism Development, known locally as Fondo Nacional de Fomento al Turismo (Fonatur), controlled, maintained, and regulated the zone's infrastructure and tourism before handing the power over to the Quintana Roo state government.
+Fonatur was created to oversee the development of the tourist sectors of Mexico and financed the zone by constructing an airport and connecting the island to the mainland before selling the land to development corporations.
+At one point, the fund owned almost all public land in the city of Cancún and assumed responsibility for all maintenance.

-Popularity growth
+Establishing reputation

-It has since grown to be the most popular vacation and tourist district in Mexico and one of the most traveled to areas in the world, so much so that the Hotel Zone district is often confused with the city of Cancún as a whole and it has become common to use the two interchangeably.
+It has since grown to be the most visited vacation and tourist district in Mexico and one of the most traveled to areas in the world, so much so that the Hotel Zone district is often confused with the city of Cancún as a whole and it has become common to use the two interchangeably.
 The project was originally conceived to only be one resort-centered area but evolved into many sectors that vary in cost and exclusivity.
-In 2025, 300 million pesos (US$16 million) were set aside to focus on maintenance in the area in order to "enhance the experience for tourists".
+In 2025, 300 million pesos (US$16 million) were set aside to focus on maintenance in the area, including "beach care and infrastructure".
 The main focus is to renovate the preexisting infrastructure in an effort to modernize the district.
-In 2024, there were over 24 million tourists that year.
+In 2024, there were nearly 10 million tourists who visited the Hotel Zone.